 The only thing you can do right now is to implement the patches companies have been releasing.
 Update your devices.

 - Microsoft: Updates have already been released.
 The latest security updates were released on January 3.
 If you use any of Microsoft’s cloud services, a patch is currently being developed.

 - Apple: Patches have already been released.

 - Google: Google has updated customers’ cloud services, but users of Computer Engine should also keep alert and make any necessary updates.
 Android devices are protected, but Chromebook users should run the latest updates.

 - Amazon: The company is currently patching their data servers, so customers may experience outages.

 While you’re making these updates, expect your machine to run slower than it normally would, or expect some software programs to not work correctly.
 With a breach this unprecedented, there are bound to be some hiccups.

-As always, if you’re worried about how these breaches may affect your business’s devices and security, reach out to our small business IT support team.
+As always, if you’re worried about how Spectre and Meltdown may affect your business’s devices and security, reach out to our small business IT support team.
 They’ll help you develop a plan to keep your technology, your customers, and your business safe.